thisMatter.comMoneyForex

 The best way to assess these criteria is to open practice accounts with several brokers, which most offer, and trade for about a month in each account.

+Practice accounts allow you to trade forex using live market data and using the company's software, but without using actual money.
+It is important to practice with such an account, because forex transactions can be confusing, and using the software will take some learning, especially to use the software proficiently.
 Practice accounts are a good way to test your ability to actually enter transactions, and that you understand them.
-If the software doesn’t allow you to do something, this may indicate that you do not understand something correctly.
+If the software doesn't allow you to do something, this may indicate that you do not understand something correctly.
 Or it could be a bug in the software.
-Either way, you must determine what the problem is before you risk real money.
+Either way, determine what the problem is before risking real money.
+If you start trading with a mini-account, which is highly recommended, then also start with a practice mini-account.
+This will give you a better idea of actual profits and losses, both from trades and from interest.

 Support